When You Owe the IRS: Keeping the Tax Collector at Bay

 If your IA is revoked and your appeal fails, you can start negotiations over from scratch.
 The IRS may grant a reinstatement, but don’t count on it.
 Remember, unless you owe less than $10,000, installment agreements are discretionary with the IRS.
 If the IRS is willing to grant a new IA, you’ll need a good excuse for defaulting and likely have to furnish updated documentation of your income and living expenses.
 And while you are trying to get a new IA, the IRS may start seizing your bank accounts and wages.

 Making an IA When You Also Owe State Taxes

 Often you will owe both the IRS and your state.
 If you do, negotiate payment plans with both agencies at the same time.
 Otherwise, any deal you make with one may not leave you with anything to pacify the other.
-See Chapter 14 for information on negotiating installment plans with both taxing authorities.
+Read our post on state income taxes for information on negotiating installment plans with both taxing authorities.

 Offers in Compromise—Settling Tax Bills for Pennies on the Dollar

 Would you like to wipe your tax slate clean at an enormous discount?
 The IRS has accepted less than 1% of a tax bill and called it even.
 There is no legal right to ever have a valid tax bill reduced by the IRS.
 It is entirely a matter of government discretion whether or not you qualify for an Offer in Compromise, referred to as an Offer or OIC.
 (Internal Revenue Code § 7122.)
 In all but a few instances, the IRS must give a properly submitted OIC its fair consideration.
 You even have the right to take a rejected OIC to the IRS Appeals Office.